krother/Python3_Basics_Tutorial/tabular_data/parsing.md

-# Parsing data from text
+# Parsing Data from Text

 Most text files contain both text and numbers.
 Extracting these data fields from a file and storing them in reasonably *structured* variables is called **parsing**.
 To parse files, we need methods of strings, lists and **type conversions**.